 DARE designs and fabricates its own electronics packages for use in DARE rockets.
-These electronics package may range from fairly simple timer based designs for use in small rockets, to full flight computer for use in rockets like the Stratos III.
+These electronics package may range from fairly simple timer based designs for use in small rockets, to full flight computer designs for use in rockets like Stratos IV.
 One of the primary functions of the electronics in any rocket is the timely deployment of the recovery system.
 In a case a parachute needs to be deployed, it’s in most cases beneficial to deploy the parachute at apogee.
 For more complex rockets the electronics may also be tasked with igniting a second stage or recording data from accelerometers and GPS receivers.
-The record setting Stratos II rocket also had a real time telemetry unit on board, relaying the position of the payload capsule for recovery.
+The record-setting Stratos II+ rocket also had a real time telemetry unit on board, relaying the position of the payload capsule for recovery.

 The Electronics Team worked on the design and development of flight electronics and software for Project Aether.

 The electronics stack that is located in the nose cone of the Aether rocket consists of layers of boards dedicated to their own tasks, containing the following elements: